PHINDILE1996/PHINDILE1996/README.md

 ---

 ## 🚀 About Me
-- 🎓 Diploma in IT
+- 🎓 Diploma in IT (Majored in NETWORKS)
 - 📘 NQF5 Project Management
 - 📘 NQF4 Business Administration
 - 🤖 Recent AI/ML Bootcamp Graduate